Ditch the Plastic: Here's How to Get an eSIMExplore the benefits of eSIM and how easy it is nowadays to get setup with an eSIM profile.

 If you’re travelling, security and flexibility will be paramount making eSIM truly a godsend for you.

 With a travel eSIM, you can instantly access local data plans without hunting for a store.
-Just download the profile and enjoy instant access to the internet and your favourite apps.
+Just download your preferred eSIM plan and enjoy instant access to the internet and your favourite apps.
 Plus, you can store multiple eSIM profiles and switch mobile networks with a tap of your finger.
-Find out how easy it is to buy an eSIM online with this 5-step guide.
+Find out how easy it is to buy an eSIM online with this 5-step eSIM shopping guide .

-But if you plan to spend months in one location, a physical SIM card will work out cheaper.
+If you plan to spend months in one location or you're moving to a new country, a physical local SIM card will work out cheaper in some cases but also you won't need to be swapping SIM cards very often either.
 Indeed, physical SIM cards are well-suited for users who have long-term plans with a single provider.
 And if you're hopeless with tech, the straightforward familiarity of a physical SIM card offers a traditional, dependable solution at home and abroad.

 But it’s worth noting that we’re in a transitional phase.